npm/npm/README.md

 12. Be much smarter about cli arguments.
 13. Help topics.
 14. Install a "link" to a dev directory, so that it links it in rather than doing the moveIntoPlace step.
+15. Detect when a package has only been installed as a dependency, and be able to remove it when nothing else depends on it.

 ## Principles